Music Therapy in Mainstream School

 Coston School is a mainstream Primary School which has an Additional Resource Provision (ARP) unit for children with moderate learning difficulties, severe developmental delay, emotional difficulties and Autistic spectrum disorder.

-The music therapy provision offered by Ealing Music Therapy included individual, group and spontaneous sessions that include staff members that support the setting when needed.
+The music therapy provision offered by Ealing Music Therapy included individual, group and spontaneous sessions that included staff members that supported the setting when needed.

-Towards the end of Spring term, my line manager- ARP lead, had to reduce her hours and attendance in school due to personal reasons.
+Towards the end of Spring term, my line manager – the school’s ARP Lead – had to reduce her hours and attendance in school due to personal reasons.
 This has been challenging especially when I needed support, however the other staff members did their outmost to support me during these times.

 This was a very successful and productive year in terms of music therapy especially in regard to the group work I have done, running 3 different class groups.